gpizzutoa/ShopEasy_281481/README.md

 - **Customer Retention**: Implement loyalty programs and personalized engagement strategies to retain long-term users (Cluster 0) and high spenders (Cluster 2).

 Understanding these clusters in the context of the business helps tailor strategies for SHOPEASY to address the unique needs and preferences of each group, optimizing both customer satisfaction and business outcomes.

-Sure, here's the description of your DBSCAN code reformatted to fit the provided structure:

 ---